-10 Safeguarding and wellbeing
+9 Safeguarding and wellbeing

 We want children to be happy and to feel safe and secure in our school.
 We understand that this helps them to learn and develop well and we take our role in safeguarding children very seriously.
-Staff are trained to have up-to-date knowledge of safeguarding issues and the Safeguarding and Child Protection Policy can be viewed on the school website.
+Staff receive training on and are kept updated with regard to the "Keeping Children Safe in Education" document and have undertaken training in Prevent Duty Guidance and Working Together to Safeguard Children.
+Staff training is carried out during induction, when processes and information are updated and at least every three years.
+The Safeguarding and Child Protection Policy can be viewed on the school website.
 Staff work closely with the designated teachers assigned at Windlesham, should they have any concerns.

 The School also has an e-safety and ICT policy regarding the use of cameras and mobile phones with cameras.
+Please see Appendix 1 for details.
+The children participate in Internet Safety Day and staff ensure they take opportunities to reinforce this message to children when they are using ipads, PCs and other technology.